Giardini. Leatheredgepaint. The road of success...

 The great benefit of a reliable fully customisable marketing automation was to free up time out of repetitive tasks enabling Enrico and his team to focus on the harder challenges.

 Giardini in 2020 served 72 countries and clients as Google and Apple among thousands of small entrepreneurs producing leather goods on a small scale all around the world.
 Probably nobody in Giardini Group was aware of such a wide production of leather products around the world when Enrico started testing the market.

 Turnover hit 300 K in the second year, then 450K, 550k, 600k and 800k last year, a steady growth that reveals the stable commitment of the company around the marketing project.

 Among the reasons why it has been achievable the very first accomplishment should be attributed to Enrico’s entrepreneurial attitude and his clear vision that allowed the company to place resources in the right actions, facing the decision making being aware of the business mission.
-No CRM success, and no success at all happens overnight.
+No success happens overnight.
 There is a long, hard work behind it.
 Always.

 Greatest challenges faced

 - the challenge to define the buyer persona

 - creating content in a stable, methods fashion to enable fresh new ideas on a regular basis